nestauk/mapping-career-causeways/Supplementary_online_data/ONET_ESCO_crosswalk/README.md

 # Crosswalk between O\*NET and ESCO occupations

-To combine the rich insights from [O\*NET](https://www.onetonline.org/) and [ESCO](https://ec.europa.eu/esco), we developed, to the best of our knowledge, the first direct crosswalk between these frameworks.
+To combine the rich insights from [O\*NET](https://www.onetonline.org/) and [ESCO](https://ec.europa.eu/esco), we developed, to the best of our knowledge, the first open, direct crosswalk between these frameworks.
 The crosswalk establishes a mapping between O\*NET occupational codes and those in ESCO.
 While many of the mappings are one to one, there are instances where a single O*NET occupation is matched to more than one ESCO occupation.

 To derive the crosswalk, we leveraged several strategies.
 First, we used an existing crosswalk between O\*NET and ISCO (i.e. broader occupational groups than ESCO) to identify the most likely matches.
 Second, we applied techniques from Natural Language Processing – a subfield of machine learning – to identify for each ESCO occupation corresponding O\*NET occupations with the highest semantic similarity of occupational group descriptors and known job titles.
 Finally, we manually assigned occupational codes in instances where the two automated approaches didn’t agree.